CityofToronto/bdit_traffic_dashboard/README.md

 ## Contribution

 This branch, now that it is in production, is **protected**.
-Develop instead on a different branch and when an issue is complete, submit a pull request for staff to review.
+Develop instead on a branch and, when an issue is complete, submit a pull request for staff to review.